IwuchukwuDivine/photo-app/README.md

 # Frontend Engineer Test

-This project is part of an assignment for a frontend engineering test at Cowrywise.
-The objective is to create a mini Unsplash clone using Vue.js and the Unsplash API.
-The gallery dynamically loads images based on search criteria or random selection, with each image displaying the author’s name and location.
+This repository contains the implementation of a mini Unsplash clone, following the instructions for the Cowrywise frontend engineer test.
+The project uses Vue.js and demonstrates proficiency with various frontend technologies such as Vue component lifecycle management, API integration, CSS grid, and SCSS.

+## Project Overview
+The project leverages the Unsplash API to fetch and display photos in a staggered grid layout.
+Users can search for specific images via the search bar, with the search being triggered by either pressing the Enter key or clicking on the search icon.

 <img width="728" alt="Screenshot 2024-10-04 at 7 47 04 AM" src="https://github.com/user-attachments/assets/d13bc0c2-9d11-43f5-9474-c35982e57f69">
 <img width="728" alt="Screenshot 2024-10-04 at 7 46 46 AM" src="https://github.com/user-attachments/assets/64b7b11d-c9af-4e41-9187-6c6f4db4d94d">